kaihendry/dabase.com/content/blog/thinkpad-vs-m1.md

 # Heat

 Admittedly the T14s would get hot on challenging workloads, like playing games.
 But under normal browser + terminal workloads, I found it fine.
-Though it was easy to put it over the edge... perhaps by running Slack. :/
+Though it was easy to put it over the edge... _perhaps_ by running Slack or running Firefox/Chrome together. :/

 M1 wins.
 It doesn't even have a fan.
 You can actually use this laptop **on your lap**.

 # Ports

 Both have two USB-C ports.
 T14s has two extra USB-As.
 Win for Thinkpad!

+Tbh if the Thinkpad had a network port and a SD card reader, I would sing the heavens of it.

 # Software